How to Say Hello in Italian: 15 Authentic Italian Greetings 🇮🇹

 If you’re speaking in a formal setting, chatting with friends, or meeting new people, this simple phrase can open the door to meaningful conversations.

-Keep practicing how to say hello in Italian so it becomes natural and effortless.
+Keep practicing how to say hi in Italian so it becomes natural and effortless.
 A friendly greeting in Italian not only shows respect for the culture but also helps you connect on a more personal level.

 Previous Article